Coronavirus (COVID-19) Update

 La Casa’s Programs & Services Updates

 La Casa de Don Pedro centers are closed.
-Programs and services are being offered remotely on a case by case basis, while we work to ensure our staff and our program participants are safe and secure in their homes.
+Programs and services are being offered remotely, while we work to ensure our staff and our program participants are safe and secure in their homes.
 Our staff are in regular communication with our families to check in on their needs.

 If you need to reach a La Casa team member but do not have their email or phone number, please email us at firstname.lastname@example.org.
 Include the name of the person you wish to speak with, and we will do our best to connect you to that individual.

 - Families of our Early Childhood Education preschool, Head Start, and Early Head Start programs are being offered take home distance learning packets through Newark Public Schools and teachers are beginning online instruction through Zoom and other applications.
 Our teachers and family workers are communicating regularly families to do their best to address their needs.
 Questions?
 Contact us at email@example.com.

 - All in-person after school enrichment programs, family counseling services, emergency assistance services, community health, and HIV/AIDS related services are suspended.
 Staff are communicating with our program participants daily via phone, email, and online applications.
 Families in our Meals on Wheels program are receiving daily meals delivered to their door.
 We can also respond to your email inquiries.
 If your child enrolled in our after school enrichment program needs help with his/her school packet, please email us at firstname.lastname@example.org and we can help tutor your child.
 Youth & family support: email@example.com.Health services: firstname.lastname@example.org.
 Housing assistance: email@example.com.
 We can also answer your telephone calls at 973-483-2703 and 973-624-4222.
 Finally, follow our Family Success Centers on Facebook for daily streaming.